Efficient estimation of the target population average treatment effect from multi-source data: Identifiability under CATE transportability

 \end{lemma}

-The g-formula representation of the target parameter on the observed data does not depend directly on the membership to any source trial \(S\), while the difference function \(D(x)\) implicitly involves this information, as it is defined strictly on the subset of the source trials \(\mathds{S}_{x}\) for a given \(x\).
-The representation of \(\psi(P)\) as \Cref{eqn:g-formula} is not unique.
-The function \(h\) in the inverse probability weighting representation in \Cref{eqn:ipw} can be thought of as trial-specific weights for subjects in the pooled source trial popoulation.
-In the special case when \(h\equiv 1\), the outcomes from all source trials are weighted the same besides the inverse propensity score of their corresponding treatment arm.
-For this well-defined observed data target parameter \(\psi(P)\), it is natural to study its semiparametric efficiency bound as well as estimators that can achieve this bound.
+The g-formula representation \eqref{eqn:g-formula} of the target parameter with the observed data does not explicitly depend on the membership to any source study.
+While the difference function \(\delta\) implicitly involves this information, it is defined strictly on the subset of the source studies where the supports of the baseline covariates contain \(x\).
+The function \(h\) in the reweighting representation \eqref{eqn:ipw} assigns study-specific weights to subjects in the joint source population.
+In the special case where \(h=1\), the outcomes from all source studies are weighted the same besides the inverse propensity score of their corresponding intervention.
+This interpretation is helpful in the following section.